SilkRose/Pony/stories/the-roast-of-pinkamena-diane-pie/the-roast-of-pinkamena-diane-pie-meta.md

 ### Undecided:
 - You ever slept in the same bed as Pinkie, I did once.
 She started moving around a bunch, here I thought she was trying to cuddle.
 Turns out it was a Pinkie Sense and (insert something) fell on my head.
+- That's enough about the pony I want to kiss, let's talk about the pony that wants to kiss me.
 -

 ### Twilight: